-Myopia (nearsightedness): causes and treatment
+Myopia (nearsightedness): Causes, progression and management

 What causes myopia?

 Myopia (nearsightedness) occurs when the eye focuses light rays in front of the retina, instead of on the retina.
 This makes distant objects look blurry.

 A few different factors contribute to focusing light properly onto the retina:

 The length of the eye from front to back

 The location of the lens and the cornea relative to each other inside the eye

 Small variations in any of these factors can cause myopia.

 In the first years of life, children’s eyes grow and develop rapidly.
 During this time, the shape of the cornea and lens and the length of the eye come into balance to produce clear vision.